cortexproject/cortex/docs/arguments.md

 - `max_samples_per_query` / `-ingester.max-samples-per-query`

   Limits on the number of timeseries and samples returns by a single ingester during a query.

+## Storage

+- `s3.force-path-style`

+  Set this to `true` to force the request to use path-style addressing (`http://s3.amazonaws.com/BUCKET/KEY`).
+By default, the S3 client will use virtual hosted bucket addressing when possible (`http://BUCKET.s3.amazonaws.com/KEY`).